vdhamer/Photo-Club-Hub-HTML/.github/README.md

 **Ignite** allows developers to write a fixed tool in Swift that defines the content of the static website without having to code HTML/CSS/Javascript.
 It just generates these from a declarative higher-level description that resembles data more than it resembles code..

+## Why separate repo's?

+From a purely technical perspective, Photo Club Hub and Photo Club HTML could be implemented as one repository with two different targets on two different platforms.
+Despite hving code overlap, they are currently split to lower the barrier to contribute on either.
+Until that code is factored out into a package, it will require some manual effort to keep the two in sync.

 ## Roadmap